davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 * We're going to start with only the points that are _not_ in the Mandelbrot set; i.e. they escape the circle of radius 2 after some number of iterations.
 * That iterated series of points is called the trajectory of the starting point.
-* We're going to take those trajectories and keep capture which pixels they visit.
+* We're going to take those trajectories and keep track of which pixels they visit.
 For each point in a trajectory, we'll figure out the pixel location that it corresponds to and increment that location by 1.
 * The final image is a visualization of how often each pixel location was visited by a trajectory.
 In the above image, brighter pixels were visited more often, while the black areas were totally skipped.

 ### Why do we only plot the numbers that are _not_ in the Mandelbrot set?